Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

-\end{lemma} As we mentioned before, \eqref{dual_eq} is formally obtained using $u$ as a test function for the equation of $m$.
-While in \eqref{dual_eq} the integration is allowed only in $Q_T$, here we relax this condition, proving the validity of the equation in $Q_t=[0,t]\times\Omega$.
-Such integration plays a crucial role in proving the uniqueness of solutions for Problem \ref{var3}, see Theorem \ref{uniq_var3}.
+\end{lemma} As previously mentioned, equality \eqref{dual_eq} is formally obtained by using $u$ as a test function in the equation for $m$ and integrating over $Q_T$.
+Here, we extend this result by proving the validity of identity on $Q_t=[0,t]\times\Omega$.
+This generalization plays a crucial role in establishing the uniqueness of solutions for Problem \ref{var3}, as shown in Theorem \ref{uniq_var3}.